sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-01/module-02/readme.md

 1. Define an array of 4 phrases: `"Hello, world"`, `"OMG"`, `"Ruby"`, and `"Pair Programming"`.
 Use <a href="http://www.tutorialspoint.com/ruby/ruby_iterators.htm" target="_blank">`.each`</a> to iterate over the array and `puts` each phrase.

-2. Iterate over your array of phrases again, but this time, only `puts` the phrase if its length 5 letters or longer.
+2. Iterate over your array of phrases again, but this time, only `puts` the phrase if its length is 5 letters or longer.
 Otherwise, print a message that the phrase is too short, and include the phrase's index in the message (**Hint:** Look up `.each_with_index`).

 ### Iterators: Map